 If you eat natural foods, avoiding red 40 side effects won’t be a problem.
 However, very few people are able to stick to a 100% all natural diet.

 And with hectic schedules, foods like cereal bars make for a convenient on the go breakfast.
-The problem is foods that might seem safe might contain red 40.
-Think of cherries that you would find floating on top of your cocktail.

 In addition, certain food colorings may cause cancer.